 In the government-wide financial statements and proprietary fund financial statements, long-term liabilities and obligations are reported as liabilities in the Statement of Net Position.
 Bond premiums and discounts, and similar items, when material, are deferred and amortized over the life of the bonds using the straight-line method, which approximates the effective interest method.
 Debt issuance costs, except any portion related to prepaid insurance costs, are recognized as an expense in the period incurred.
 Prepaid insurance costs are recorded as an asset and recognized as an expense in a systematic and rational manner over the duration of the related debt.
+Long-term liabilities consist of direct borrowing and accrued compensated absences.

 In the governmental fund financial statements, bond premiums and discounts, as well as bond issuance costs, are recognized during the period incurred.
 The face amount of debt issued is reported as an other financing source.
 Issuance costs are reported as expenditures whether or not they are withheld from the actual debt proceeds received.
-Debt principal and interest payments are reported as expenditures in the period the payments are due.
+Principal and interest payments are reported as expenditures in the period the payments are due.